 Many popular anchorages are listed in pilot guides along with details of nearby hazards, optimum wind directions and general local advice.
 But the joy of anchoring is going off the beaten track finding your own!
 If this is your aim, here are some fundamentals to consider:

-• Is the depth around 3m-10m?
-(This will become crucial later on as we talk about how much line to cast).
+- Is the depth around 3m-10m?
+(This will become crucial later on as we talk about how much chain to lay).

 You will also need to look out for signs or buoys that state any Voluntary No Anchor Zones (VNAZ).
 For example, there's one in Jennycliff in Plymouth Sound and one in Osborne Bay in the Solent.